vrinda41198/Resume-Certfications/README.md

-# Resume
+# Resume & Certifications
-My current resume
+My current resume and completed certifications

 Use this snippet to get a quick snapshot of me!